 Our credit completion rate is a very important local metric that helps to monitor progress towards graduation.
-Credit completion has increased over the last two years.
-With additional supports in place, such as tutoring, our students were able to earn on average +30% more credits as compared to our baseline.
-Our earned Special Education group earned slightly more credits per learning period than the All Group.
-English Language Learners were +0.5 points higher than the previous year.
-Students in the Low-Income and earned about the same credit completion compared to the All Group.
-We plan to increase our success with our students by increasing such support as tutoring, especially for all seniors.
+It has increased over the last two years.
+With additional supports in place, such as tutoring, our students were able to earn on average +8% more credits compared to the baseline.
+Our English learners earned a +29% higher credit completion rate than the previous year.
+Students in the low-income and special education groups earned +.25 and +.10 points higher, respectively, in credit completion compared to last year.
+The foster youth student group also increased by +.08.
+The English learner group was +.70 points and above the All-student group.
+We expect to continue to increase our credit completion rates for all students so that they stay above 4.0 or higher each learning period.